tuerda/RPNico/Readme.md

 #### Example session multiple stacks

 The following session uses 2 stacks, which are named "stack1" and "stack2".
 It showcases most of the commands (except `del`).

+Some operations are performed, and then the main stack is renamed stack1.
+A new stack is created named stack2, and it is used to write a function which adds 4 and then takes the sine of the result.
+This function is then applied to the last element in stack1.
+Further messing around with the stacks is then done just to showcase the functionality further.

 ```
 PN calculation language